kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

   newName: jakousa/colorcontent
 ```

-This will replace the image "IMAGE:TAG" with the one defined in newName.
+This will replace the image "IMAGE:TAG" with the one defined in _newName_.
 Next setting a placeholder value inside the deployment.yaml for the image:

 **deployment.yaml**